smnookin/smnookin.github.io/_posts/2014-09-30-mit-takes-part-in-history-s-largest-climate-march.md

 	At the end of the march, people clogged 11th Avenue.
 Some sat on the sidewalk, after five hours of marching.
 Others danced.

 	As the Fossil Free contingent posed for a group picture, a man passing by said to his companion: “Look at that.
-If MIT’s with us, who can be against us?”
+If MIT’s with us, who can be against us?”!